mdn/community-meetings/2024-06-24/minutes.md

 [Chris] Because if they can't find anything obvious to work on, they tend to start making all sorts of ludicrous unnecessarily small changes just so they can get their commit numbers up, which drives everyone crazy.
 So it's good to preempt things like that as well.
 I speak from experience having suffered through this for many years when I was working on MDN at Mozilla.

-[Ruth] Yeah, so it's our previous community manager.
-We haven't had one for yet, but he did set up a project specifically for contributors to come in.
-So I think it would be good idea to revisit that and see whether we can improve it.
-And Yeah, look at look at the processes for.
-When people come in, there was a comment recently that our contribution docs take you to get her and then take you back to the contribution docks and that flow is a little bit disjointed.
-So things like that I think we can look at.
-Say yes.
+[Ruth] Our previous community manager set up a project specifically for contributors.
+It would be a good idea to revisit that and see whether we can improve it.
+We also want to improve the workflow between contribution docs on MDN and what we have on GitHub because the flow is a little bit disjointed at the moment.

 [Pranshu] Okay.
 Also reviewing PRs I mean if a new wave of contributors come in and just annoying everyone but with a lot of reviews right and if you're not supposed to be there It might just be easier to review the processes right now before have to professed before, you know, these students come in and yeah.